learning-zone/java-basics/hibernate-questions.md

 private Set<ProductEntity> products;
 ```
 #### Q. Explain the persistent classes in Hibernate?
+Java classes whose objects or instances will be stored in database tables are called persistent classes in Hibernate.
+Hibernate works best if these classes follow some simple rules, also known as the Plain Old Java Object (POJO) programming model.

+There are following main rules of persistent classes

+* All Java classes that will be persisted need a default constructor.
+* All classes should contain an ID in order to allow easy identification of your objects within Hibernate and the database.
+This property maps to the primary key column of a database table.
+* All attributes that will be persisted should be declared private and have getXXX and setXXX methods defined in the JavaBean style.
+* A central feature of Hibernate, proxies, depends upon the persistent class being either non-final, or the implementation of an interface that declares all public methods.
+* All classes that do not extend or implement some specialized classes and interfaces required by the EJB framework.

 #### Q. Explain some of the elements of hbm.xml?
 #### Q. What is Java Persistence API (JPA)?
 #### Q. Name some important interfaces of Hibernate framework?